 This very flavorful vegetarian stew comes from the coastal town of Antakya in Turkey.
 I adapted the recipe from Food and Wine magazine and adjusted it to my taste.
 I also made my own Pomegranate Molasses.
-Some of the stew ingredients are layered and not mixed together, so the flavors of the different ingredients stay distinct.
 This dish is best when made ahead and allowed to mellow for some time before serving.
 I cooked the stew in the morning and we had it for a late lunch with French Fries and topped with a delicious garlic, herbs and walnut yogurt sauce. —Kukla

 For the Pomegranate Molasses (makes 1 cup)

-- • 1/2 packed cup organic brown sugar
+• 1/2 a packed cup organic brown sugar

 For the stew